 Later, they traveled to a centre for the Immigration Service Society, and met with refugee families and children.
 The Duke and Duchess were joined by Prime Minister and Mrs Trudeau and unveiled a plaque.
 Afterwards, the attended a reception that celebrated young Canadian Leaders.
 Their final engagement was at the Kitsilano Coast Guard station, which they toured and went on a Hovercraft before returning to Victoria.

-The Duke wore a black suit with a black tie. the Duchess of Cambridge wore an Alexander McQueen dress with red accessories and new pearl & diamond earrings.
+The Duke wore a black suit with a black tie.
+The Duchess of Cambridge wore an Alexander McQueen dress with the Queen’s Silver Jubilee Pearl and Diamond Earrings.